Augmenta-tech/Augmenta-Resolume/README.md

 - Use the example ISF shader as a starting point

 Tips : You can use Wire or this online editor for editing : https://editor.isf.video/

-Note : If you want to export a compiled plugin for [Resolume](https://resolume.com/) (meaning you don't want people to get your code), you need to have [Resolume wire](https://resolume.com/software/wire) installed